vgechev/vgechev/README.md

 ### About me

-- Building scalable fintech platforms with **.NET** and **React**
+- Building scalable fintech platforms with **.NET**
-- Passionate about clean architecture, real-time systems, and developer experience
+- Passionate about real-time fintech systems and developer experience
-- Currently working on trading infrastructure, payments, and compliance tooling
+- Currently working on trading infrastructure, payments and compliance tooling

 ---